joshuar/go-hass-agent/docs/BREAKING_CHANGES.md

 The naming of Go Hass Agent in the MQTT integration in Home Assistant has changed.
-It is now named after the hostname of the device running the agent, rather than the generic "Go Hass Agent".
+It is now named after the hostname of the device running the agent, rather than the generic “Go Hass Agent”.
 This makes it easier to navigate between multiple devices running Go Hass Agent in Home Assistant.

 #### What you need to do

-As a result of this, you may end up with a deprecated, non-functional "Go Hass Agent" device entry in Home Assistant.
+As a result of this, you may end up with a deprecated, non-functional “Go Hass Agent” device entry in Home Assistant.
 It can safely be removed.

 > [!IMPORTANT]
 >
 > As the device has changed, existing automations or dashboards that are using
-> entities from the old "Go Hass Agent" may be broken.
+> entities from the old “Go Hass Agent” may be broken.
 In most cases, the
 > [repairs integration](https://www.home-assistant.io/integrations/repairs/)
 > will alert and direct you to make any adjustments needed.